Canaccord Genuity Trims Skillz (NYSE:SKLZ) Target Price to $30.00

-Skillz (NYSE:SKLZ) had its price target cut by Canaccord Genuity from $33.00 to $30.00 in a research report released on Wednesday, The Fly reports.
+Skillz (NYSE:SKLZ) had its target price cut by Canaccord Genuity from $33.00 to $30.00 in a research report report published on Tuesday morning, Benzinga reports.
 They currently have a buy rating on the stock.

-A number of other research firms also recently commented on SKLZ.
-Wells Fargo & Company initiated coverage on shares of Skillz in a research report on Friday, January 15th.
-They issued an equal weight rating and a $28.00 target price for the company.
-Zacks Investment Research downgraded shares of Skillz from a hold rating to a sell rating in a research report on Wednesday, March 17th.
-Jefferies Financial Group initiated coverage on shares of Skillz in a research report on Wednesday, April 28th.
-They set a hold rating and a $17.00 price objective for the company.
-UBS Group initiated coverage on shares of Skillz in a research report on Wednesday, March 3rd.
-They set a neutral rating and a $34.00 price objective for the company.
-Finally, Wedbush initiated coverage on shares of Skillz in a research report on Tuesday, January 12th.
-They set an outperform rating for the company.
-One analyst has rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the company.
-Skillz presently has a consensus rating of Hold and an average price target of $25.93.
+A number of other research firms have also recently weighed in on SKLZ.
+Stifel Nicolaus dropped their target price on shares of Skillz from $30.00 to $28.00 in a research note on Thursday, March 25th.
+Smith Barney Citigroup started coverage on shares of Skillz in a research report on Monday, January 11th.
+They issued a buy rating and a $27.00 price target on the stock.
+Jefferies Financial Group started coverage on shares of Skillz in a research report on Wednesday, April 28th.
+They issued a hold rating and a $17.00 price target on the stock.
+Zacks Investment Research lowered shares of Skillz from a hold rating to a sell rating in a research report on Wednesday, March 17th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of Skillz in a report on Monday, January 11th.
+They set a buy rating and a $27.00 target price on the stock.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the stock.
+Skillz has a consensus rating of Hold and a consensus target price of $25.93.

 Skillz Inc operates a mobile games platform that connects players worldwide.
 Its platform hosts casual esports tournaments.
 The company was founded in 2012 and is headquartered in San Francisco, California.